X.509 Certificates

 Certificate details

-The signer is the internal name of the issuers certificate, SELF SIGNED if it is self signed or SIGNER UNKNOWN if the issuer’s certificate is not available.
+The signer is the internal name of the issuers certificate in the database.
+Or SELF SIGNED if it is self signed or SIGNER UNKNOWN if the issuer’s certificate is not available.
 The validity is set to valid if the certificate’s dates are valid or to Not valid if they are not, compared to the internal time and date of the Operating System.

 If the certificate is revoked, the revocation date will be shown instead.